FixedPointIO/Artemis/README.md

-# ARTEMIS: Advanced Regression and Tree Estimation Model for Integrated Silviculture
+# ARTEMIS

-ARTEMIS (Advanced Regression and Tree Estimation Model for Integrated Silviculture) is an advanced Python package designed for forestry statistics, bringing innovation to the field through the incorporation of the Chapman-Richards growth function and state-of-the-art optimization techniques.
+ARTEMIS (Advanced Regression and Tree Estimation Model for Integrated Silviology) is an advanced Python package designed for forestry statistics, bringing innovation to the field through the incorporation of the Chapman-Richards growth function and state-of-the-art optimization techniques.
 ARTEMIS offers a comprehensive suite of tools for estimating tree and forest growth variables, and it particularly excels in handling forestry data characterized by noise and spurious outliers.

 Developed by **FixedPoint IO Ltd** for **Climate Impact Partners**.